 I don’t have to stand strong in the wind, to try and hold my place.

 I can fall and I can know where I land.

 “The Lord upholds all who fall and lifts up all who are bowed down.”
 Psalm 145:14

 I can wait until God handles the situation and let Him lift me back up.

 Falling doesn’t have to be bad.
-It can be the best place to be.
+Laying down with our faces laid before Him can be the best place to be.

 In this life of trust falls, I can close my eyes, fold my hands, lean back and let go.

 Have you ever felt like life knocks you down again and again?
 Do you know where you fall?

 Have you ever considered that falling might be okay?

 In this season of pandemic and falling, how are you taking the opportunities for rest and trust?